 Recently Newtown received its own store bending the op-shop model, vintage boutique King of the Jungle, selling buy/sell/trade collectables from around the world.

-On Monday May 14 the new Salvos St Peters was unveiled to the public with a ribbon-cutting ceremony and several extras one wouldn’t usually expect from an op-shop experience.
+In May, the new Salvos St Peters was unveiled to the public with a ribbon-cutting ceremony and several extras one wouldn’t usually expect from an op-shop experience.
 The store’s new “boutique” section has been merchandised more like a proper store.
 Plastic hangers have been replaced with wooden ones, too.

 There’s an additional 200 square metres of space, more change rooms, more checkouts and a “fairer queuing system”, too .
 More space translates into more stock to browse through.